Amplitude-Developer-Docs/amplitude-dev-center/docs/data/deprecated-sdks/nodejs.md

 <br />

 #### Track

 Called when an event is tracked.
-The function receives a validated event with its complete set of properties (a combination of the event's own properties any any other properties associated with the source via a [source template](working-with-templates#adding-a-template-to-a-source)) The `track()` function has the following signature:
+The function receives a validated event with its complete set of properties (a combination of the event's own properties and any other properties associated with the source.
+The `track()` function has the following signature:

 ```javascript
 track(userId: string, event: Event, options: TrackOptions | undefined): void;